 of the afore mentioned personnel for a period of three (3) years prior to serving on the Personnel Committee.

-Or to take any other action relative thereto.

 Personnel Committee member Susan Baron explained to the residents that town has hired a Human Resources person to revamp personnel policies and procedures and that the makeup of the Personnel Committee is being looked at as well.
 She made a motion to table this Article until the results from that are finalized.
 Motion Seconded.
 51 residents voted to table, 11 voted to continue article.

 Moderator declared article tabled